-- Included in the list of "Pennsylvania Lawyers on the Fast Track" by The Legal Intelligencer and Pennsylvania Law Weekly (2009)
+- Named to "Pennsylvania Lawyers on the Fast Track" by The Legal Intelligencer and Pennsylvania Law Weekly (2009)

 - Recipient of the Georgetown University Reed Alumni Service Award (2008)

-- Selected to the Order of the Barristers by the faculty of the University of Pittsburgh School of Law (1997)
+- Named to the Order of the Barristers by the faculty of the University of Pittsburgh School of Law (1997)

 - Named a "Legal Player" by 1851 Franchise (2018)